 You are more than welcome to take a self-guided law school tour without an appointment.
-Simply bring a photo ID and sign in with the security guard in the lobby of our 154 Stuart St. building and pick up our self-guided tour manual at the circulation desk in the law library.
+Simply bring a photo ID and sign in with the security guard in the lobby of our 154 Stuart St. building and pick up our self-guided tour iPad at the circulation desk in the law library.

 Self-guided law school tours are allowed: